Agungvpzz/Campaign-Analysis/README.md

 </p>

 - Customers with no credit history (default = no), no personal loan, and no housing loan show the highest conversion rate at 60%, with a conversion count of 3,120, contributing to approximately 59% of total conversions.
-- In contrast, customers with no credit history and no personal loan, but who do have a housing loan, show a lower conversion rate of 38%—nearly half the rate of those without a housing loan.
+- In contrast, customers with no credit history and no personal loan, but who do have a housing loan, show a lower conversion rate of 38%, nearly half the rate of those without a housing loan.
 - Customers who end up subscribing to a term deposit generally have higher account balances, whether you're looking at the total, average, or median values.
   - However, the effect size is relatively small, so the difference isn't particularly strong.